JoergFiedler/freebsd-jailed-syslogd/README.md

 Default: `'freebsd-ansible-demo@maildrop.cc'`.

-This behaviour is only active, if the variable 'ssmtp' is set to any value.
+This feature is only active, if the variable `use_ssmtp` is set to any value.

 ##### js_ssmtp_forward_mailhub